AudunSlungard/spaakula_public/README.md

 |      yes      |           Er vann vått?           |          Is water wet?          |
 |      no       |  Kan mennesker puste under vann?  | Can humans breathe underwater?  |

+Further, you will need to set up auth in the firebase console.
+Make sure to allow users to sign up and sign in with email link under Authentication --> Sign-in method --> Email/Password.

+Toggle "Email link (passwordless sign-in)"

+---

 Then in a command line tool, run the follwoing commands

+---

 npm install

 npm run dev

-The project will now be hosted on your localhost.
+The project will now be hosted locally.